Linus4/eldritchinstinct/README.md

 adventure, hack, monster, or conversion take a look at the submission guide.

-Currently, this is a very early playtest version and I'm very interested to hear what you think of them and how your games using these rules went.
+Currently, this is a very early playtest version and I'm very interested to hear what you think of it and how your games using these rules went.
 Please join the [Discord Server](https://eldritchinstinct.com/discord-server/) to let me know and become a part of the development process!